Japanese Earth Friendly studio by a Certified Kimono Consultant, Kimono Model/Photographer, Edo Tsumami Kanzashi Artisan, and Shinto Priestess.

 古神道とは WHAT IS KO-SHINTŌ?

-KO-SHINTŌ (Ancient / Old Shintō) is the indigenous Japanese spirituality/belief since Jōmon period which peacefully lasted over ten thousand years, the longest in Japanese history without almost no archaeological excavation of war weapons or killing traces.
+KO-SHINTŌ (Ancient / Old Shintō) is the indigenous Japanese pantheistic spirituality/belief since Jōmon period which peacefully lasted over ten thousand years, the longest in Japanese history without almost no archaeological excavation of war weapons or killing traces.
 Everything (Banbutsu) in the universe is an expression of Kami and can be tapped into as a source of Kami's mighty consciousness and being.

 In short, Ko-Shintō is deeply in touch with nature/universe cycle, balancing in between physical and spiritual world, and rather shamanistic than Shrine Shintō which was formed along with the establishment of the nationwide expansion of rice agriculture, silk production, ironware after Yayoi period, as well as foreign origin religions after Buddhism introduction.
 Ko-Shintō is also the abbreviation of Fukko-Shintō which was advocated by Japanese classical scholars during Edo period, for reviving/returning to the spirituality of Ko-Shintō.